 Automatic Accessibility Checker

-When you edit content, the Editoria11y accessibility checker runs automatically and highlights items that might be accessibility issues.
+When you edit a Digital Commons website, the Editoria11y accessibility checker runs automatically to highlight items that might be an accessibility issue.
+It highlights the items on the page that need review:

 Editoria11y's automatic tests focus on issues it is confident need addressing.
 It explains the issues and how to correct them.
 Issues identified include: